-2-3b.
+2-3a.
 Quality Assurance (QA) Process for Title IV-E Claiming

 Counties are required to ensure that their claim for Federal Title IV-E funding is accurate.
 Specifically, counties must ensure that there is auditable documentation to support the expenses, and the resultant claim made for Title IV-E funds is correct.
-Any Administration for Children and Families (ACF) disallowance incurred as a result of county noncompliance with either Title IV-E placement maintenance or Title IV-E administrative claim requirements will be the responsibility of the county.
-Act 148 funds may be used only to pay for the state share of eligible services for which the Title IV-E payment was disallowed.
+Any Administration for Children and Families (ACF) disallowance incurred as a result of county noncompliance with Title IV-E placement maintenance, adoption and subsidized permanent legal custodianship subsidies or Title IV-E administrative claim requirements will be the responsibility of the county.
+Act 148 funds may be used only to pay for the state share of eligible services for which the Title IV-E payment was disallowed up to the county's allocation.